FOI Tracker

 • Confirmation of interim SRO arrangements

-Internal Review Challenge (9 Dec 2025): Response failed to confirm whether documented timelines exist.
-Response due ~7 January 2026.
+Internal Review Challenge (9 December 2025): Response failed to confirm whether documented timelines exist or provide any substantive information about programme delays.
+Internal Review response due approximately 7 January 2026 (20 working days).

 Download Response (PDF) Download Internal Review Request (PDF)